benjamin-ngandwe/-virtual-cybersecurity-lab-NETWORKWALKS-B083-WK2/README.md

 - Attached to: NAT Network
 - Network:     NatNetwork

-The VM was allocated 2048MB RAM.
+The VM was allocated 2048 MB RAM.